spaceprimate/spriteIcons/README.md

 <span class="icon icon-pin icon-white icon-hover"></span>
 ```
 ## Customization:
-You can customize the colors and corresponding class names by update the values of the colors and colorNames arrays in SpriteIcons.java
+You can customize the colors and corresponding class names by update the values of arrays 'colors' and 'colorNames' in SpriteIcons.java

 RGB color values are used (eg. sky blue is:  [20,108,173] )